DhruboB/hk2demo/README.md

 Usually, as of today, there is very limited HK2 documentation available in Internet.
 Latest and most useful documentation site is https://javaee.github.io/hk2/ , however this is also not continuously maintained and updated.
 Not quite good too for first time learner.

-Thus, I am trying to document my experience with HK2, so developers who want to learn HK2 dependency container can quickly pick up and start using it without much hick up :) Note, it is still in-progress DRAFT documentation, will be updated as we progress.
+Thus, I am trying to document my experience with HK2, so developers who want to learn HK2 dependency container can quickly pick up and start using it without much hick up :) This will give you a Kick start and then I am sure , when you will explore more with HK2, will learn more about topics/areas which are not covered here.
+Note, it is still in-progress DRAFT documentation, will be updated as we progress.

 ### What do we need to kick start with HK2 ?